aymankazi9/P2-Platypodes/README.md

 * Learn more about our plan in the Project Plan below.

 ## Run Instructions
-* Paste this link into your browser window
+* Paste this link into your browser window or simply click on the link.
 * [Website](http://76.176.59.167)

 ## Git Instructions
 * You can learn about running this project on your IDE in this section:
 * Go to Code home and click on the green "Code" button.
 * Click on the clipboard next to the Git url.
-* Open up your IntelliJ and click "Run from Version Control".
+* Open up your IDE and "Run from Version Control".
 * Press "Ctrl + V" or "⌘ + V" and press the blue "Clone" button at the bottom.
-* Once the project is opened up, be sure to change the interpreter to Python 3.8 or above.
+* Once the project is opened up, be sure to change the interpreter to any version of Python 3.
 * Run the project from wsgi.py and you're all set!

 ### Project Plan